sea-lab-wm/sprint_issue_report_assistant_tool/README.md

 You can download our fine-tuned models for the 3 features from here: [models](https://drive.google.com/drive/folders/1IQdWRwUKVGmU-8p4PNbWd4vTxIAuaoNY?usp=sharing).

-After downloading, put them in your preferable location and add the location path in the `.env` file.
-Add model paths for each of the 3 features in the `.env` file in variables ''DUPLICATE_BR_MODEL_PATH', 'SEVERITY_PREDICTION_MODEL_PATH', 'BUGLOCALIZATION_MODEL_PATH'
+After downloading, put them in your preferable location and add the location path (the path of the downloaded folders with feature names; e.g. 'modelDupBr', 'modelPrioritySeverity') in the `.env` file.
+Add model paths for each of the 3 features in the `.env` file in variables ''DUPLICATE_BR_MODEL_PATH', 'SEVERITY_PREDICTION_MODEL_PATH', 'BUGLOCALIZATION_MODEL_PATH'.

 You can also use your own fine-tuned models.
 You just need to add your model path in the `.env` file.